AVidhanR/LearnBuildGrow/cybersecurity/README.md

 ## Cybersecurity
 - A project on "Secure Network Monitoring and Threat Detection System" using `Python` and necessary packages.
 - Explore the code to know more.
+There might be requirement of other software's as well (e.g wireshark)
 - In order to run the `cybersecurity` codes make sure to install the packages using below commands
 ```bash
 pip install -r requirements.txt